 To be eligible for the doctoral degree, students must satisfy the following criteria, in succession:

-- Coursework: The doctoral curriculum consists of 16 courses (48 credits), including nine core social work courses, a combination of five courses in either advanced methodological courses or substantive areas of expertise, and two courses on preparing for entry into a career in academia.
-Full-time students normally take 9–12 credits in the fall and spring semesters over two to three years.
+- Coursework: The doctoral curriculum consists of 48 credits, including nine (9) core social work courses, a combination of courses (15 credits) in either advanced methodological courses or substantive areas of expertise, and two courses on preparing for entry into a career in academia.
+Students normally take 9–12 credits in the fall and spring semesters over two to three years.
 Required doctoral courses are offered every other year and are taken within the Silver School of Social Work.

 - Qualifying Exam: Following the completion of the core courses, students may begin working on the qualifying exam.
-The qualifying exam takes the form of a review paper of publishable quality.
 Students must successfully submit and pass the qualifying exam prior to defending a dissertation proposal.

 - Candidacy: Upon successful defense of a dissertation proposal, students will enter the candidacy phase.
 Students must successfully defend a dissertation proposal within one year of completing the qualifying exam.
 Students should complete their dissertation no later than seven years after initial enrollment in the program.